montrealelixir/playbook/guides/presentations.md

 # Presentations Guide

 The monthly meet-up provides you an opportunity to share you passion, knowledge and experiences with other members of the group.
-There are three suggested formats you can choose from:
+There are four suggested formats you can choose from:

 ### 1. Full-Presentation